Andrew-N-Black/salmon_microbiome/README.md

-Deciphering the microbiome: Adult Salmon Enteritis as a proximate cause for prespawn mortality in spring Chinook salmon.
+Deciphering the microbiome: Connecting the dots between Adult Salmon Enteritis and prespawn mortality in spring Chinook salmon.

 *unsubmitted draft manuscript